 Skip to content

-CodeFusion Studio provides debugging for supported microcontrollers with multiple cores.
+CodeFusion Studio provides debugging for supported MSDK microcontrollers with multiple cores.

 The secondary core is enabled with a code sequence on the primary core.
 Debugging the secondary core is available after MXC_SYS_RISCVRun() has been called on the primary core.